The Best Dental Insurance Plans in Canada, Ranked (2026)

 How much does dental insurance cost in Canada?

-The cost of dental insurance in Canada depends on the plan you select as well as your age and province.
+The cost of dental insurance in Canada depends on the plan you select, your age, and your province.
 For residents of Ontario, for instance, our picks above range from premiums as low as $88/month to $240/month for adults up to age 44.

 It’s important to weigh the cost of dental coverage against the cost of not having it.
 According to Statistics Canada, Canadian households spent an average of $541 in out-of-pocket dental expenses not covered by public or private healthcare in 2023.
 What’s more, PolicyMe’s 2025 Healthcare Access and Affordability Study found that 29% of Canadians paid over $1,000 out of pocket in the past 12 months for health/dental services.